Who are we?

 The PAL-programme is coordinated by Dr. Sarah Haas (expert of the Writing Strand) and Mr. Thijs Gillioen (expert of the Speaking Strand); both founders of the programme and teaching fellows at Ghent University (English Studies Group, Linguistics section).

-Over the years, they expanded their expert team with Dr. Debora Van Durme (expert of the Literature Strand), Mx.
-Liisa Buelens (expert of the Grammar Strand) and Mr. Alexander De Soete (expert of the Heuristics Strand) to ensure optimal support for our PALs.
+Over the years, they expanded their expert team with Dr. Debora Van Durme (expert of the Literature and Heuristics Strands) and Mx.
+Liisa Buelens (expert of the Grammar Strand) to ensure optimal support for our PALs.

 They cooperate with a number of students, ranging from undergraduate to postgraduate level, who dedicate some of their free time to the programme.
 A number of these students are part of the Task Force.
 Their tasks include preparing and hosting weekly PAL training sessions, gathering and developing mentoring/tutoring tools and resources, and much more.
 Furthermore, they coordinate student feedback and update this website and its booking system.